aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 6. *Cross multiplication*: given two fractions a/b and c/d, cross multiplication refers to the action of multiplying a by d, and separately multiplying b by c to obtain two products (a &times; d) and (b &times; c).
 Cross multiplication is a heavily used step in fraction arithmetic.
+7. *A fraction is treated in mathematics as being equivalent to division of the numerator by the denominator*, even if the numerator and denominator is not a whole number.
+8. *A ratio of two numbers is treated in mathematics as being equivalent to a fraction*, even if one of the two numbers is not a whole number.
+9. *The "of" operator is equivalent to multiplication of fractions in mathematics.*

 ### Addition and Subtraction